namannimmo10/project-euler-solutions/README.md

 In case if you are interested, my friend key: 1420084_h3aybpEkjeG0L4KiTdAJ14V5pRwFf4z1

-If you're trying to make a pull request on some issue, please make sure that you claim it first.
+*EDIT* - If you're trying to make a pull request on some issue, please make sure that you claim it first.